claudioametrano/functional_annotation_db/README.md

 - Serial number 1 → First enzyme in this category

-**COG**: Cluster of Ortholog classification **product**: description of the protein
+**COG**: Cluster of Ortholog classification

+**product**: description of the protein

 Many sequences identified ad CDS are not annotated, but this is normal.
 Annotation can be improved if providing Prokka with more extensive references than Swissprot.

 ### TASK 3

-> Nt only proteins are annotated, in Prokka output identify annotated tRNA.
+> Not only proteins are annotated: in Prokka output identify annotated tRNA.
 > How many in the 3 genome tested?
 > What is their theoretical maxium number/How many did you expect?